leokeba/model-garden/README.md

 uv run model-garden jobs status <job-id>

 # Generate text from your fine-tuned model
+# When loading models, you can use just the model name
-uv run model-garden generate ./models/my-model \
+uv run model-garden generate my-model \
   --prompt "Explain quantum computing in simple terms" \
   --max-tokens 256